-- Be a resident of the County of Inyo (Penal Code § 26150; Penal Code § 26155). - (b) Be at least 21 years of age (Penal Code § 29610). - Fully complete an application that will include substantial personal information.
-Much of the information in the application may be subject to public access under the Public Records Act. - Be free from criminal convictions that would disqualify the applicant from carrying a firearm.
-Fingerprints will be required and a complete criminal background check will be conducted. - Be of good moral character (Penal Code § 26150; Penal Code § 26155). - Show good cause for the issuance of the license (Penal Code § 26150; Penal Code (f) § 26155). - Pay all associated application fees.
-These fees are set by statute and may not be refunded if the application is denied. - Provide proof of ownership or registration of any firearm to be licensed. (h) - Be free from any psychological conditions that might make the applicant unsuitable (i) for carrying a firearm (Penal Code § 26190). - Complete required training (Penal Code § 26165). (j)
+- (a) Be a resident of the County of Inyo (Penal Code § 26150; Penal Code § 26155). - (b) Be at least 21 years of age (Penal Code § 29610). - (c) Fully complete an application that will include substantial personal information.
+Much of the information in the application may be subject to public access under the Public Records Act. - (d) Be free from criminal convictions that would disqualify the applicant from carrying a firearm.
+Fingerprints will be required and a complete criminal background check will be conducted. - (e) Be of good moral character (Penal Code § 26150; Penal Code § 26155). - (f) Show good cause for the issuance of the license (Penal Code § 26150; Penal Code § 26155). - (g) Pay all associated application fees.
+These fees are set by statute and may not be refunded if the application is denied. - (h) Provide proof of ownership or registration of any firearm to be licensed. - (i) Be free from any psychological conditions that might make the applicant unsuitable for carrying a firearm (Penal Code § 26190). - (j) Complete required training (Penal Code § 26165).